 The Chairman of the Board is entitled to cash compensation of \$36,000 per year, and each director is entitled to cash compensation of \$12,000 per year.
 Members of committees of the board are also entitled to an annual fee of \$5,000 per year, and the Chairman of each committee is entitled to an additional \$5,000 per year.
-The Chief Executive Officer is not entitled to any additional compensation in his capacity as a member of the Board.
+The Chief Executive Officer is not entitled to any additional compensation in his capacity as a member of the Board, unless otherwise stipulated in the Chief Executive Officer's employment agreement.